Lecture 4

 • The encoder reads the whole input question:

-“What is the color of the sky?”
+“What is the color of the sea?”

 • Output: context-aware representations of the sentence that the decoder can use to generate an answer.